tc39/notes/meetings/2023-09/september-27.md

 KG: Yeah.
 This is mostly a response to something DE said earlier about CSS and JavaScript moving to not needing tools to author, but, like, the whole point of this proposal is that you still need a tool.
-I -- I appreciate the goal of wanting to copy/paste stuff from your editor into the console and run it.
+I appreciate the goal of wanting to copy/paste stuff from your editor into the console and run it.
 The goal of not wanting to have a tool seems like it’s obviously out.
-So the question is just, like, given that you already have TypeScript running somewhere, how much additional burden is it to have to specifically run a tool to strip types before loading it into the browser as a file, because we could solve the console separately, and given the -- like, amount of benefit that brings for the costs of not actually doing all of TypeScript because there will be these edge cases, the empirical prediction that we will end up in a world where you don’t have to do that step I don’t know, I’m not convinced of that prediction.
+So the question is just, like, given that you already have TypeScript running somewhere, how much additional burden is it to have to specifically run a tool to strip types before loading it into the browser as a file, because we could solve the console separately, and given the amount of benefit that brings for the costs of not actually doing all of TypeScript because there will be these edge cases, the empirical prediction that we will end up in a world where you don’t have to do that step I don’t know, I’m not convinced of that prediction.
 Given the tradeoffs here.